Adzenys XR-ODT; Dyanavel XR; Evekeo

 - Heart attacks, strokes, and sudden deaths have happened in adults taking this drug.
 Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Call your doctor right away if you have change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+Call your doctor right away if you have a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, drooping on 1 side of the face, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.

 - Dry mouth.

 - Weight loss.